jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 }
 ```

-If you are designing business entites, the above code is flawed, since the ´User` looses control of its children.
-It cannot check if the child is valid for it, since children can be added directly to the collection.
+If you design business entities, the above code is flawed since the ´User` loses control of its children.
+Furthermore, it cannot check if the child is valid for it since children can be added directly to the collection.

 A better design is to use `IReadOnlyList<Address>` interface since it prevents direct adds to the collection: